Mark Robinson (cricketer, born 1966): Sussex and retirement

 His first year with his new county proved to be Robinson's best ever with the bat as he passed a hundred runs for the season for the first (and only) time, thanks in part to a game against Lancashire in which he made 27 (the best of his career) and 17, albeit in a losing cause as Sussex were thrashed by an innings.
 In his main role he was again effective, taking 48 first-class wickets at 29.70, as well as picking up 19 in one-day cricket.
 In 1998 and 1999 Robinson also passed 40 wickets, but in 2000 his only double-figure List A score (15* against Lancashire) could not compensate for his being in and out of the County Championship side and managing only 16 first-class wickets.

 Robinson's final full season was 2001, and it proved to be his most productive: he took 56 wickets at an excellent average of 19.33, topping the Division 2 Championship averages among those bowlers taking 20 or more wickets, while 29 scalps in List A games was also a personal best.
 Despite this, however, he was to play only one more first-class game, in June 2002 against Yorkshire.
 He did play a few one-day matches that season, and after a few second-team appearances the following year he retired from playing.

 In October 2005, Robinson became professional cricket manager at Sussex, replacing Peter Moores who left to succeed Rod Marsh as director of the ECB National Academy.

-England Women's Cricket Team Retirement

-Robinson, 52, departs following a 12–4 series defeat by Australia in the Women's Ashes earlier this summer.
-The former Sussex men's coach took the England job in 2015 and his side beat India in the World Cup final in 2017.
-He also led England to the final of last year's Women's World Twenty20, where they were beaten by Australia.
-Assistant coach Alastair Maiden will take temporary charge of the team as they prepare for December's ICC Women's Championship series against Pakistan – which is being played in Kuala Lumpur, Malaysia.